Overview

 Design studios

-In 2022/23, students take either Underground Palestine II or Border Environments
+In 2024/25, students take either Underground Palestine IV or Border Environments III

-Underground Palestine II posits heritage sites as sites of urban struggle and those that are weaponised for settler colonialism and occupation.
+Underground Palestine IV posits heritage sites as sites of urban struggle and those that are weaponised for settler colonialism and occupation.
 Archaeological sites, and sites of cultural heritage, are generally understood as frozen in a moment of ruination.
 By highlighting those spaces as living and breathing landscapes today, and questioning the value systems and assumed linear time embedded in the classics and archaeological discourse, the studio embraces a delinear and decolonised methodology in order to contest the prevalent instrumentalisation of archaeological sites.
-This year, the studio case study is the city of Akka (Acre) in 1948 Occupied Palestine.
+This year, the studio case study is Gaza.

-Read more about the Underground Palestine II studio.
+Read more about the Underground Palestine IV studio.

-Border Environments investigates the phenomenon of "illegalised" circulations within the European Union through a spatial lens by mapping the interplay between migrant bodies and the physical, political, and cultural environment they move into.
-Borders and bordering practices are often analysed as geographically localised, linear, material manifestations of power – a wall separating two territories, a series of checkpoints funnelling and filtering circulations.
-By taking an environmental perspective, the studio proposes to move beyond such limitations to investigate borders and bordering practices within the European Union "against the line", as relational, dispersed events bringing together distant geographies, inter-scalar condensations of communitarian and national politics, widespread racism, and colonial refluxes.
+Border Environments investigates the phenomenon of "illegalised" circulations within the European Union by mapping the interplay between migrant people and the physical, political, and cultural environment they move into.
+While bordering practices are often analysed as geographically localised, linear, and physical manifestations of power – a wall separating two territories, a series of checkpoints funnelling and filtering circulations – the Studio proposes to investigate borders within the European Union as relational and dispersed assemblages that bring together distant geographies at multiple scales, international and nation-state politics, widespread racism, and colonial refluxes.

 Read more about the Border Environments studio.